muugumuugu/coUrses/BSC+programming-and-data-science/iitm/computational-thinking/notes/notes.md

 + filtering means selecting a susbset of the data based on the value of one of the case-variabled (attribute of that data entry).
 + we can do multiple filters together, and nest the filtering within the iteration also.

+---
-## lec 1.3 - Iterations using Combination of Filter conditions
+##lec  1.3 - Iterations using Combination of Filter conditions

+---
-## lec 1.4 - Introduction to Flowcharts
+##lec  1.4 - Introduction to Flowcharts

 ### Symbols
 + Processs : Process/Activity - Operation that CHanges Vallue